DanCraft99/gn-standalone-mirror/README.md

 Since the GN boostrap script is not maintained regularlily, the bootstrap build often fails for mostly irrelevant changes in the supporting Chromium code.
 This repo aims to maintain a Point Release that builds out of box for Windows/Linux/MacOS X with and only with the bootstrap script.

-To pull the code with submodules git clone --recursive https://github.com/DanCraft99/gn-standalone-mirror
+To pull the code with submodules: git clone --recursive https://github.com/DanCraft99/gn-standalone-mirror

-To pull in the latest code
+To pull in the latest code:
 git submodule update

 Links: